How to Prevent and Treat Golfers Elbow

 Golfers elbow, or medial epicondylitis, much like tennis elbow (lateral epicondylitis), is caused by the repeated movement of the palm toward the forearm applying a strain on the inner tendons and muscles attached to the inner part of the elbow bones (wrist flexors), causing pain.
 If the flexors are overused, it causes inflammation.

-Called golfers elbow, the medial epicondylitis is however not confined to golfers.
+Called golfers elbow, medial epicondylitis is however not confined to golfers.
 Actually, a lot of people suffer from it without ever playing golf.
 It is common among people over using their arm doing different activities, such as painting, raking, typing, turning doorknobs, picking something up with the palm down, even shaking hands, and can be worsened by opening a jar.

 A Golfers Elbow Band - the Aircast Pneumatic Armband